-The switch to WLTP testing has narrowed the economy gap between diesel and petrol engines, and in most instances the petrol is better suited to the Micra.
+The switch to WLTP testing has narrowed the economy gap between diesel and petrol engines, and the 1.0-litre turbocharged petrol is definitely better suited to the Micra.
 The shorter distances most superminis cover mean that petrol will be a better option for the long-term life cycle.
-The 1.0-litre car returns 46.3mpg, while the new 99bhp turbocharged unit is better still at 50.4mpg.
-Even the 115bhp Micra returns a respectable 47.9mpg on the WLTP combined cycle.
+The new 99bhp turbocharged unit with the five-speed manual gearbox delivers 50.4mpg, while even the 115bhp Micra returns a respectable 47.9mpg on the WLTP combined cycle.

 The Micra isn’t just efficient, it’s also cheap to keep on the road thanks to some low insurance group ratings.
 If you go for the entry-level 1.0-litre car in Visia+ trim, it sits in group 1E, which is very appealing for young drivers.